- own mug

 Hashers in general, and Munich hashers in particular, have a well-earned reputation for near super-human levels of fitness and health.
 Nevertheless we must recognise that the Coronavirus can exist in our Adonis-like bodies, without symptoms, and then go on to infect lesser mortals.
 The results could be severe or even fatal.

-The Munich Hash House Harriers encourages responsible debauchery so if we are to hash during the pandemic we must all follow the guidelines below:
+The Munich Hash House Harriers encourages responsible debauchery so if we are to hash during the pandemic we must all follow the guidelines below (which are our Hygienekonzept):

 - Don't come if you: